lacymorrow/xspf-playlist/README.md

 ##### `depth`
 _integer_

 By default, this tool will scan two directories deep (in order to accomodate `media/creator/album/title.ext` formats).
-You can manually set the search depth by passing an integer to the `depth` option.
+You can manually set the search depth by passing an integer to the `depth` option. `0` means no recursion, will only search the supplied directory.

 ##### Example Options

-`{"id3": false, "depth": 1}`
+`{"id3": false, "depth": 0}`